 Forest Management Standards and Third-Party Certification

-100% of the timberlands managed by Resolute Forest Products are third-party certified to one of two internationally recognized forest management standards: Sustainable Forestry Initiative® (SFI®) or Forest Stewardship Council® (FSC®).
+100% of the timberlands managed by Resolute Forest Products are third-party certified to at least one internationally recognized forest management standard: Sustainable Forestry Initiative® (SFI®) or Forest Stewardship Council® (FSC®).
 A portion of our externally sourced fiber is also certified to one of these standards, or to the American Tree Farm System® (ATFS) standard.

 These standards aim to protect biodiversity, water quality, wildlife habitat, species at risk and forests with exceptional conservation value.
 External forest management audits for SFI and FSC are conducted at our operations on a yearly basis, depending on the standard(s) used.

 Our adherence to third-party-verified forest certification standards gives us an important competitive edge.
 It provides our customers with the assurance that our forests are managed responsibly according to rigorous standards developed specifically for local forest conditions.

 In 2018, Resolute successfully maintained our existing forest management certificates (SFI and FSC) for all of the woodlands we manage in Quebec and Ontario.
 We continue to be the largest holder of SFI forest management certificates in the world, and among the largest holders of FSC certificates globally.
 We also maintain ISO 14001-certified environmental management systems at all of our woodlands operations, which helps promote the conservation and sustainable use of forests and other natural resources.

 Currently, 100% of the forest lands under our management are third-party certified and audited annually by independent certification bodies.
 These forest lands are located primarily in Canada and are 98% publicly owned.
 Located in Quebec and Ontario, these public lands are governed by forest management or timber supply agreements that include public consultation processes and regular audits by the government.